garipovroma/autojudge/README.md

 ## 🚀 Running the code

 Our approach introduces an algorithm for automatically identifying important token mismatches in model generations.
-We extract hidden states for these mismatches, train a lightweight classifier to detect them, and use it to evaluate model outputs—without relying on manual annotations.
+We extract hidden states for these tokens, train a lightweight classifier to detect them, and employ it during inference.

 To reproduce our results, follow these steps: